pennupgrade/lessons-learned/Catanks: 2024-2025/Licensing/main.typ

   == Art
   See #rlink[@reusing-art] for information about how to properly license art.

-  To use art (or shaders) from a #link(<properly-licensed-upgrade>)[properly licensed UPGRADE game], place the art in the directory #folder_name_reused("<type of art>", suffix: "<filename>")) and include a text file with a link to the file on Github in that directory.
+  To use art (or shaders) from a #link(<properly-licensed-upgrade>)[properly licensed UPGRADE game], place the art in the directory #folder_name_reused("<type of art>", suffix: "<filename>")) and include a text file with a link to the file on Github in that directory and a note explaining whether the file was modified (and if so, how).
   === Sound Effects
   + If you are making your own sound effects from scratch place them in #folder_name_original("Audio")
   + If you are not making your own sound effects, only use sounds from #link("https://freesound.org")[freesound.org].
 Make sure that any sounds you use are licensed under (see #rlink[@freesound_licensing_loc] for where to look for this information):
     + `Creative Commons 0`
     + `Attribution 4.0` (CC BY 4.0)
     + `Attribution 3.0` (CC BY 3.0) if needed, but preferably one of the above
   + If you use sounds from freesound.org as explained above, place each sound in its own folder (such as #folder_name_reused("Audio", suffix: "<name of sound>/").
-In the folder, also include a text file that contains a link to the sound on freesound.org and a note about whether the original sound was modified.
+In the folder, also include a text file that contains a link to the sound on freesound.org and a note about whether the original sound was modified (and if so, how).
   #figure(
     [
-      #image("freesound-license.png", width: 60%)
+      #image("images/freesound-license.png", width: 60%)
     ],
     caption: [Licensing information for a sound on #link("https://freesound.org")[freesound.org]], )<freesound_licensing_loc>